Staff profile

 Biography

 Natalie’s research focuses on human rights and labour law, with a particular interest in domestic workers and other marginalised workers, and in issues of gender and migration.
-Her PhD, completed at UCL in 2021, analysed the legal position of domestic workers and their frequent exclusion from protective labour law legislation in relation to two case studies, Chile and the UK, and criticised this from a human rights perspective.
-Natalie is now working on a book project arising from the PhD, which also includes case studies of South Africa and India.
+Her PhD, completed at University College London (UCL) in 2021, analysed the legal position of domestic workers and their frequent exclusion from protective labour law legislation in relation to two case studies, Chile and the UK, and criticised this from a human rights perspective.
+Natalie is now working on a book that draws on the PhD and extends beyond it, with additional case studies of South Africa and India, which is under contract with Oxford University Press.

 Natalie is on the Research Committee for the Society of Legal Scholars, and was previously the joint convenor for its Labour Law section from 2021 - 24.
-Natalie is a trustee for the migrant domestic worker NGO Kalayaan and is on the Executive Committee of Lawyers for Palestinian Human Rights.
+She is also a trustee for the migrant domestic worker NGO Kalayaan and is on the Executive Committee of Lawyers for Palestinian Human Rights.

+Prior to joining Durham Law School, Natalie had taught at UCL, Queen Mary University of London, and the University of Exeter.
 Before entering academia, Natalie was a solicitor specialising in claims against the police and public authorities.
 She practised in this area for seven years post-qualification.

 Research interests